B2B companies are the backbone of many economies. They employ a large number of people and generate a significant amount of revenue.

 User-contributed posts make this an interesting platform for users to discuss various issues related to SAP’s products and solutions.

-The site has an open-minded approach and features lots of useful and well-written content (which you should outsource to a writing service if you don’t have the talent to write it in-house).
+The site has an open-minded approach and features lots of useful and high-quality content (which you should outsource to a writing service if you don’t have the talent to write it in-house).

 Ahrefs offers a suite of tools for search engine optimization and content marketing.
 The company has been around since 2010 and started blogging a few years later.
 Today, the Ahrefs blog has become one of the most popular marketing blogs out there.